wal06seismo/academic_WashU/content/post/2023-01-02/index.md

 ---
-title: Geological Society of London
+title: Book and Geological Society of London
 date: 2023-01-02
 ---

 Our book "Structure and evolution of Laurussian orogens in Europe and North America from geophysical investigations" has been approved for publication in  Special Publication series.
-The submission and review proesses will start in the next weeks.
+The submission and review processes will start in the next weeks.